-Although much has changed in modern gold leaf production since the Middle Ages, the basic principle has remained the same.
-The laws of physics can not be changed and the particular elasticity of gold can only be achieved by following certain rules.
-The old recipes for the various alloys are well-kept secrets.
-The alloying components are mainly gold, silver, copper, palladium and platinum.
+In modern gold leaf production, much has changed since the Middle Ages, but the basic principle has remained the same.
+The laws of physics cannot be outwitted, and the special ductility of gold can only be achieved by following certain rules.
+The ancient recipes for the various alloys are well-kept secrets.
+The alloy components are mainly gold, silver, copper, palladium and platinum.

-The precious metals are weighed and melted at over 1200 °C. Aterwards the liquid gold is poured into a 4 cm wide bar.
+The precious metals are weighed and then melted at over 1200 °C. The liquid gold is then cast into a 4 cm wide ingot.

-The rolling machine produces a thin gold foil in several processes.
-This gold foil ribbon is cut by machine into regular squares and placed between separator sheets.
+In several operations, the thinnest possible gold foil is produced between precision rollers.
+This foil strip is cut by machine into uniform squares and placed between separator sheets.

-After the first beating process, the gold foil is already 10 times larger and thinner than 1μ.
-Now the gold is again divided into small squares and placed into a mould of 2000 leaves.
+After the first beating, the gold foil is already 10 times larger and thinner than 1µ.
+This is now again divided into small squares and placed in a gold beater mold with 2000 sheets.

-The gold leaf expands from 16 cm² to 196 cm² after the beating process.
-At every step, nothing is left to chance and is constantly monitored by quality control.
+In the gold beater mold, the gold leaf expands from 16 cm² to 196 cm².
+At every step of the process, nothing is left to chance and is constantly monitored by quality control.

-Every single leaf is checked and cutted by hand and placed in booklet made of tissue paper.
+Each sheet is checked and cut by hand.
+Then placed in booklets of tissue paper.